somaniarushi/riscpu/docs/CHANGE.md

 25. Bug fix: Fix UARt indexing to be 8 bits to account for cycle/instruction counting read properly.
 26. change `pc_sel` to be set on the negative clock edge to account for COMBINATIONAL LOOP alert.
 Equivalently, change `is_br_guess` to simply `bp_enable`.
 27. Logic Update: Changed branch prediction logic.
 Wrapped pc selection in bp_enable condition.
 Saving prior branch prediction and compare with branch taken boolean to determine pc.
+28. Logic Update: Resolving jal in one clock cycle.
+29. Bug fix: Making sure that jalr does not error when transistioning, thus allowing jal (resolved in fd) to function properly.